RichardBradley/liquibase.github.com/get_started/generate-sql-update-schemas.md

 <br>

 ## `futureRollbackSQL` Command
-The `futureRollbackSQL` command generates SQL that reverses changes you applied while using the `updateSQL` command.
+The `futureRollbackSQL` command generates SQL that reverses the changes that would be applied with the `updateSQL` command.

 To run the `futureRollbackSQL` command, type the following into your command prompt: